testsmt/yinyang/docs/setup.rst

 To run yinyang in default mode, you need to install two or more SMT solvers.
 The SMT-LIB initiative provides a comprehensive `list of SMT solvers <http://smtlib.cs.uiowa.edu/solvers.shtml>`_.
-Make sure that all SMT solver you consider for testing support the chosen seeds.
+Make sure that all SMT solver you consider for testing supports the chosen seeds.

 If you can only use one SMT solver consider :doc:`fusion`.